 I like to keep breakfast simple, mostly plant-based, tons of nutrients and antioxidants.

 Starting your day with fruits and vegetables is definitely a good idea!
 Adding in antioxidant-rich beets, pomegranate seeds, and red berries is an excellent idea!
-Use the protein powder of your choice for this recipe I alternate between SP Complete, Xymogen Opti-Cleanse (this is a product that I use in my practice with clients), and Vital Proteins Collagen Peptides.
+Use the protein powder of your choice for this recipe I alternate between SP Complete, Xymogen Opti-Cleanse (this is a product that I use in practice with clients), and Vital Proteins Collagen Peptides.

 Breakfast Salad with Jammy Eggs – Kale, cucumbers, avocado, sliced almonds, and perfectly jammy (yolks that are just slightly runny) eggs.
 The veggies are tossed with heart-healthy olive oil.
 This breakfast provides 2 full servings of vegetables and the perfect amount of healthy fat to keep you full for hours.